ARW4/FPL_Project/README.md

 The aim of this project was to create an end to end data pipeline solution.
 This idea was born out of working for a client that was thinking about how it could use Google Cloud Platform (GCP) to create a fully automated data pipeline.
 Prior to this project I had not extensively used GCP and hence this project was to better my understanding of its ability.
 I am pleased that I was able to create the Pipeline and have documented the process below.
 There are a few outcomes from this project:<br>
 - A dashboard that you can view [here](https://public.tableau.com/app/profile/alexrwood/viz/FPLDashboard_17254712584930/FPL-Standings).
 - I was able to continue developing on my ability using R and R Studio.
-- I learnt how to use Github Actions and Secrets
+- I learnt how to use Github Actions, Secrets and Variables
 - I was able to have a better understanding of how GCP can be used to help create a data pipeline.

 I have learnt a lot from taking on this project and I hope that you enjoy reading about my process as much as I enjoyed tackling this project :)